PyO3/maturin/guide/src/bindings.md

 Maturin uses the cbindgen-generated header to create a module that exposes `ffi` and `lib` objects as attributes.
-See the [cffi docs](https://cffi.readthedocs.io/en/latest/using.html) for more information on using theses `ffi`/`lib` objects to call the Rust code from Python.
+See the [cffi docs](https://cffi.readthedocs.io/en/latest/using.html) for more information on using these `ffi`/`lib` objects to call the Rust code from Python.

 > **Note**: Maturin _does not_ automatically detect `cffi` bindings.
 You _must_